FROM THE ARLGP EXECUTIVE DIRECTOR:

 EVENTS & ACTIVITIES

-- ARLGP events (Supper Club, Loose Change Challenge) will be postponed.
+- ARLGP events scheduled in April (Supper Club, Loose Change Challenge) will be postponed.
 Rescheduling of these events will be announced in the future.

 EMERGENCY PREPAREDNESS & PROTECTIVE MEASURES